 Туре Description Performance Improved parsing performance with large SQL (MTK/SQL Plus).
 Enhancement Added support for EDB Postgres Advanced Server 17.2.
-Bug fix Fixes an incompatibility issue with JDK 8 that found in version 42.7.3.1 of the edb-jdbc18 driver.
-Fix edb-jdbc installation should not install a lower JDK version when a higher version is installed.
-Fix Fixed issue where Message.getJMSMessageID() returns null.
-Fix Fixed issue with determining the queue table for a queue when there is more than one queue defined within a single schema.
-Fix Fixed issue where EDBJmsMessageConsumer.receiveNoWait() always returns null even when messages are available on the queue.
-Fix Fixed issue where EDBJmsMessageConsuder() [without time parameter] is supposed to block until a message is available.
+Bug fix Fixes an incompatibility issue with JDK 8 that was found in version 42.7.3.1 of the edb-jdbc18 driver.
+Bug Fix edb-jdbc installation should not install a lower JDK version when a higher version is installed.
+Bug Fix Fixed issue where Message.getJMSMessageID() returns null.
+Bug Fix Fixed issue with determining the queue table for a queue when there is more than one queue defined within a single schema.
+Bug Fix Fixed issue where EDBJmsMessageConsumer.receiveNoWait() returns null even when messages are available on the queue.
+Bug Fix Fixed issue where EDBJmsMessageConsumer.receive() [without time parameter] fails to block until a message is available.
+Bug Fix Fixed issue where EDBJmsMessageConsumer.receive(timeout) doesn't honor the timeout specified.